bjam24/agh-models-in-credit-and-operational-risk/README.md

 # Credit-Scoring-Methods
-The purpose of this project is presentation of ten methods, which can be used during credit scoring process.
+The purpose of this project is presentation of ten methods, which can be used during Credit Scoring process.
 On the current time this big project is being developed and it will be posted on Saturday.
 There will be theoretical and practical part.

 ------------------------- UNDER DEVELOPMENT-------------------